keenanromain/printf_42/README.md

 # printf_42
-A personal printf with full-functionality.
+A personal printf.
 This project was a great excercise in understanding how variable arguments work in C and how versatile the printf function is through it's many flags and format identifiers.
 The aim for this README is to give a concise explanation of the project's most important features and touch on other points of interest.
 ## Key Details

  The first function to be addressed, *run_thru_string*, gives a glimpse into how this project is organized through the loop found on line 43: